rdebath/Brainfuck/README-TESTING.txt

     make CC=x86_64-w64-mingw32-gcc DO_LIBDL=

 The Dynasm JIT works so it's nice and quick. (cmd.exe, however, is slow!)
+The nasm/gas output cross compiles and runs with the -fwin32 option.

-The majority of the bf2any cross compile to Windows happily as they're plain C, but most of the special ones haven't been altered to run on non-Posix operating systems.
+The majority of the bf2any cross compile to Windows happily as they're plain C, but the special features, embedded interpreters etc don't work on non-Posix operating systems.